ihgalis/log4shell/README.md

 - Review the logs by yourself if you have time for this
 - Send the logs regularly to your security professional of trust
 - Let us do our work and identify malicious stuff

+### More technology
+All of the following categories of systems could help to prevent an attack on unpatched systems.
+Obviously you need to know how to deploy and configure it properly to identify a malicious scan for the vulnerability.

+- Web Application Firewalls
+- Intrusion Prevent Systems
+- Reverse Proxies